DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 1. **Asking for broadcast:** If the originator (e.g. Node A) wants to broadcast the topic first step is to ask its selected peer (e.g. Node B) how about condition of its coopertation.
 If the middleman accepts this kind of tipics, it replies to the originator with specific POW properties the originator needs to provide to be able to broadcast the topic with using this specific middleman.
 2. **Broadcast with POW:** In order to use this middleman the originator must compute hash (e.g. SHA256) that is less or equal to the specific target for the specific POW scheme.
 The computed POW is passed with the topic to the broadcaster and if the brodcaster validates the hash it brodcast the topic to its peers.
 3. **Replying:** If the middleman instead is interested in accepting the job it becomes the replier.
 Replier constructs the Reply Message.
 The Reply Message contains all the information that is required to pay for the reply message delivery to all the middlemans involved.
 The reply message is passed back to the originator
-4. **Paing for the reply message:** Once the message reaches the originator, the originator needs to pay the network using the specific payment method.
+4. **Paying for the reply message:** Once the message reaches the originator, the originator needs to pay the network using the specific payment method.
 Once paid the reply message is revilled and the originator is able to begin direct communication with replier.

 ### Topic